angarsky/diveintopython/learn/data_science/pandas.md

 2. **Use Appropriate Aggregations**: Select aggregation functions that make sense for your data and analysis objectives.
 3. **Leverage Grouped Data**: Use the grouped object for further analysis or visualization to derive insights.

-Note: Remember that the result of a `groupby` operation is not a DataFrame, but a GroupBy object.
+> Note: Remember that the result of a `groupby` operation is not a DataFrame, but a GroupBy object.
 You can convert it to a DataFrame by applying an aggregation method.

-### Conclusion

-The `pandas groupby` function is a powerful tool for data analysis, allowing for complex data grouping and aggregation in an efficient manner.
-Whether you are dealing with a simple groupby pandas DataFrame operation or more elaborate grouping with multiple keys, mastering the `groupby()` method can significantly enhance your data analysis capabilities in Python.
-Remember to explore the various aggregation functions available in pandas to make the most out of your grouped data.